Umairjamill1390/Python-Learning-Documentation/README.md

 string = "Hello World"
 print(string[1:])        # prints -> ello World
 ```
-Adding one more index after the end index with a colon will provide the answer and move the number of steps ahead.
+Extract a sub-string is common with the slicing syntax of string[start:stop:step].
+This syntax allows you to extract a sub-string from string by specifying the starting index (start), ending index (stop), and the number of characters to skip between indices (step -1).

 ```
 string = "1234567890"
-print(string[0:10:3])
+print(string[0:10:3])    # prints ->1470
 ```